jballas/120-work/hw-11/readme.md

 ## Conclusion

-I found OOP useful, because most of my projects are about a certain object and making it do things, but I miss experimenting moments of pure delight when the code does something unexpected.
+I found OOP useful, because most of my projects are about a certain object and making it do things, but I miss experimenting, and those moments of pure delight when the code does something unexpected.
 Maybe I need to go back to algorithmic artwork, instead of trying to make simple animations like 'popcorn'.